 Understanding the Market, and Guiding Decisions

-Gathering job market data is one thing, making sense of it and putting it to practical use is something else.
-Our Applied Research team has provided the analysis and tactical advice to help educators, employers, and government agencies understand the job market and make crucial decisions.
-Our research has
+Gathering job market data is one thing, but making sense of it and putting it to practical use is a whole different challenge.
+Our Applied Research team tackles this challenge by providing the analysis and tactical advice on skills and jobs that employers need most.

-- Guided educators in making decisions about new degree programs;
+- Guide educators to make critical decisions about new degree programs

-- Helped governments make job training investments based on the skills employer need most;
+- Assist governments in making job training investments based on the skills employer need most

-- Developed customized career ladders to help job seekers find opportunities for advancement.
+- Develop customized career ladders to help job seekers find opportunities for advancement

 Some of our commissioned research includes: